AI for marketing

 Workday sentence

-They say: monthly client reporting eats the week, monthly client report in 3 hours.
+They say: monthly client reporting eats the week, monthly client report drafted ahead of the deadline.

 Answer that pressure first.